Updated on February 1, 2022

 Setting clear objectives for your outreach activity should be the starting point to build an appropriate multichannel outreach strategy.
 Focus your objectives clearly on your key business success outcomes and then identify your KPIs.

-What are your key business success outcomes that your B2B marketers and sales professionals are after?
+What are the key business success outcomes that your B2B marketers and sales professionals are after?

-Only after you pass this step, then you can begin designing the multichannel strategy that is measurable and clear.
+Only after you pass this step, then you can begin designing a multichannel strategy that is measurable and clear.